Annual General Meeting

 What a result!
 Our Jumble Sale on 10th February raised £449.
 Thanks to all who contributed, sorted and sold items of clothing, bric-a-brac and homemade cakes.

-With the New Year comes new opportunities for volunteers and guests alike.
-Planning and preparations are getting underway for a befriending scheme we are calling, Trinks (Three-way Links).
+Planning is about to get underway for a befriending scheme we are calling, Trinks (Three-way Links).
 For an idea of how this might work please click on the word, Trinks.
-Then please do get in touch via the Contact Us tab on the Menu Bar if you would like to get involved.
+There is a meeting at 10am Tuesday 20th February.
+Please get in touch via the Contact Us tab on the Menu Bar if you would like to get involved.